Successful Tips for Growing an Organic Vegetable Garden

+By keeping weeds under control, you have the potential to save a large number of vegetables.
 Weeds not only compete with your plants for water and nutrients, but they may also attract insect pests.
 And many insects spread disease as they feed from one plant to the next.

 Keep It Clean

 Many diseases spread rapidly in dead, fallen foliage.
-Regularly -- once a week or more if you have time -- walk through your garden and pick up shed foliage.
+Regularly—once a week or more if you have time—walk through your garden and pick up shed foliage.